edwood-grant/sdl3-vapi/README.md

 [here](https://github.com/libsdl-org/SDL/releases/).
 You may also want to compile SDL3 yourself.
 Don't forget to get a 3.2.x release.

-SDL3 is ABI stable as of now, so any SDL3 release above 3.2.4 should work ok.
+SDL3 is ABI stable as of now, so any SDL3 release above 3.2.0 should work ok (save some missing potential APIs.)

 To include it in your project, you only need to copy/add the vapi file (./vapi/sdl3.vapi) in your vapi directories and add the --vapidir and -pgk